alexcasey92/Phase_2_Housing_Project/README.md

 * It's become an almost hackneyed phrase, but it still has meaning
 * Where a home is located is the most important factor in it's value -- both now and in the future.

+**Square Footage Matters**
+* The top ~30 most important parameters refer to ZIP codes, but square footage contributes to value too.

-Finally, we built a model that is fairly predictive of price with a R-squared of 0.831.
+Finally, we built a model that is fairly predictive of price with a R-squared of 0.833.
 The final model included 82 features, most of which are dummy variables for zipcodes.
+We can interpret the RMSE as the mean error in USD, so the average of the actual price will be $97,858 more or less than our predicted price.

 **Next Steps**